Last Updated on May 31, 2022 by Thinkster

-Even if your child is able to figure out the answers to their math problems, one thing to look for is their level of frustration when doing their homework.
+Even if your child is able to figure out the answers to a math problem, one thing to look for is their level of frustration when doing their homework.
 How long did it take them to complete it?
 Were they vocal in saying they didn’t understand it?

 If homework time becomes a long, frustrating, and drawn-out affair, it may be time for a tutor.

-Frustration is often a result of not having mastered basic foundations, which will cause your child to struggle as topics become more challenging.
+Frustration is often a result of not having mastered basic foundations, which will cause your to struggle on a topic or that becomes more challenging.
 Perhaps your child understands some of the concepts, but they start facing difficulty when required to perform more advanced skills.

-In school, your child’s class moves on to the next topic, regardless if all of the students have mastered what is being taught.
+In school, your child’s math class moves on to the next topic, regardless if all of the students have mastered what is being taught.
+It may be difficult for the to alter the or take time during to review challenging .
 Look out for signs of serious frustration, because it might mean your child has not comprehended and mastered what was taught in the classroom.

 Grades can slip without moving to a point of extreme concern.
 For example, your child who previously excelled in math, earning mostly A+’s on his or her assignments, may start to earn A-‘s or slip to B+’s.
 This may not seem like too big of a drop or a big problem.
 After all, your child may still be excelling and performing better than some of his or her peers.

 You should act on it before their grades slip too far.
-Helping your child while he or she is still making good grades is far easier than pulling their failing grade up to passing.
+Getting your when he or she is still making decent grades is far easier than pulling up a failing to passing.

-If this is the case, getting a tutor can definitely help remedy the problem.
-The tutor will work with your child to understand concepts and present the strategies in a fun and interesting way to help inspire their love of math again.
+If this is the case, getting a private tutor can definitely help remedy the problem.
+During a , the tutor will work with your child to understand concepts and present the strategies in a fun and interesting way to help inspire their love of math again.

 If your child is finding math concepts more confusing, they may be losing confidence in the classroom.